Reuven Feinstein: Biography

-Rabbi Reuven Feinstein is the youngest of the four children of Rabbi Moshe and Shima (Sima) Feinstein and the only one to be born in America.
+Reuven Feinstein is the youngest of the four children of Rabbi Moshe and Shima (Sima) Feinstein and the only one to be born in America.
 His older siblings — Faye Gittel (deceased), Shifra (deceased), and Dovid (deceased) were all born in Lyuban, Russia (now part of Belarus), where Rabbi Moshe was the city's Rav until 1937.

 Feinstein joined his father in establishing the Yeshiva of Staten Island in 1966.
 He has served as Rosh Yeshiva (head of school) of the yeshiva ever since.
 As did his late brother Dovid Feinstein, he upholds their late father's stance against an eruv for Manhattan.

 Personal life

-His wife, Shelia (Chava Sara) died on August 8, 2018 after suffering severe injuries in a motor vehicle accident.
-They both were in the car, and the incident "from she was originally expected to recover, occurred on July 24."
-They married "in the early 1960s."
-She had been a public school teacher, then a public school principal, and later on English principal of a girl's yeshiva.
-Her survivors included their children, and "grandchildren and great-grandchildren."
+Rabbi Feinstein married Sheila (Chava Sara) Kaplan in the early 1960s.
+They had four children.
+She was a public school teacher, then a public school principal, and later on principal of secular studies at a girl's yeshiva.
+On July 24, 2018, they were involved in a car accident, from which she died on August 8.

+Societal Contributions

+Aside from the countless visitor and phone hours, Rabbi Feinstein continuously reaches further to teach and help the community at large.

+He authored numerous works on various subjects within Torah literature.